carlosmscabral/demo-app-int-it-automation/README.md

 This is helpful in scenarios of migration from other APIM solutions towards Apigee, synchronization with IdPs, etc.

+This sample requires the creation of a service account with Apigee Developer Admin permissions - make sure to update the authconfig with your own service account name before deploying.

 # Support

 This is not an officially supported Google product